java-wanted/jupik/08-multithreading/MULTITHREADING.md

 - The service task MUST print the next integer number starting with zero, a one per second until other tasks are running.

+There are race conditions in Java:

+- Provide a type with an attribute *count*.

+- Increment the attribute one thousand times, then decrement it the same number of times.

+- Validate the result value is zero.